neomn/ansible_roles/setup_ssh/README.md

 ## this role will:
 + add a new user named ansible
 + add your ssh public key to ansible user
-+ grand root access for ansible user
++ grant root access for ansible user
 + disable ssh root login and restart ssh service